magento/devdocs/src/live-search/overview.md

 -  For developers, Live Search represents a next-generation service with PWA components and support for both Graph QL & JS SDK and PHP/Luma.

-Live Search is available for Magento Commerce out-of-the-box at no additional charge.
+Live Search is available for Magento Commerce at no additional charge.

 ## Architectural Overview